Al-Ahli Arab Hospital explosion: Origin and trajectory of munition

 On 21 October, CNN had an anonymous American acoustic expert analyze the sound waveform from the incident, and concluded that although the changes in frequency indicated the projectile was in motion, no information could be gleaned regarding the direction of the motion.
 CNN also reported that the dark scorch marks on the "dark patches on the ground fanning out in a southwesterly direction from the crater", and burnt trees and a knocked-over lamppost behind the crater, were consistent with a rocket approaching from the southwest.
-CNN noted that, if the projectile were an artillery munition, this could indicate a trajectory from the northeast, but the direction on impact would be inconclusive if the projectile malfunctioned and broke apart in the air.
-Markus Schiller, a missile expert who has provided analyses for NATO and the European Union, told CNN that he believed a malfunctioning rocket "fell apart mid-air" and crashed into the car park.
+CNN said that, if the projectile were an artillery munition, this could indicate a trajectory from the northeast, but the direction on impact would be inconclusive if the projectile malfunctioned and broke apart in the air.
+Markus Schiller, a missile expert who has provided analyses for NATO and the European Union (EU), told CNN that he believed a malfunctioning rocket "fell apart mid-air" and crashed into the car park.
 He also said it was not possible for him to confirm it with the "usual analysis drawing on altitude, flight path and the burn time" because it is not possible to predict the flight path and behavior of a malfunctioning rocket.

-A further video analysis conducted by The Wall Street Journal on 21 October suggested that a long-range rocket was launched from Gaza in a northeastern direction toward Israel before veering west towards the hospital.
+A further video analysis conducted by The Wall Street Journal (WSJ) on 21 October suggested that a long-range rocket was launched from Gaza in a northeastern direction toward Israel before veering west towards the hospital.
 It also concluded that the impact crater was consistent with an impact from the east.
-This analysis included the Netiv HaAsara video which, on 25 October, Le Monde reported did not show the Al-Ahli explosion at all.
+This analysis included the Netiv HaAsara video which, on 25 October, Le Monde reported did not show the al-Ahli explosion at all.